 Have you ever had a financial planner create a “financial plan” for you?

-If yes, the chances are high that the presentation showing you the path forward was 20+ pages long.
-Not only are the typical presentations long, most of them won’t make sense to the average consumer (many cover Monte Carlo testing, Standard Deviation, 95% probabilities of this or that).
+If yes, then chances are high that the presentation showing you the path forward was 20+ pages long.
+Not only are the typical presentations long, but most of them also won’t make sense to the average consumer (many cover Monte Carlo testing, Standard Deviation, 95% probabilities of this or that).